gozynta/pre-commit-hooks/README.md

     `git fetch --all`
 3. Pull changes from this repo.
 (Note: This is the exception to our usual rule of "no merge commits".
 That ensures that projects using this repo will keep track of what changes from here have/haven't been merged.
 Rebasing your project on this repo would be a big mess, and cherry-picking commits from here is very error-prone: manual, unclear what was picked before, and still requires fixing merge conflicts).
     `git pull --rebase=false boilerplate main`
+4. Now you will likely have a bunch of merge conflicts to go through.
+Please carefully consider each of these.
+The one exception is the .lock files.
+I'd recommend going back to your previous version of the lock, and then updating it.  `git checkout <yourbranch> -- poetry.lock && poetry lock`
-4. Push your branch, etc as usual.
-Just don't do a rebase on your branch and make sure Gitlab doesn't squash your commits.
+5. Push your branch, etc as usual.
+Just DO NOT do a rebase on your branch AND make sure Gitlab DOES NOT squash your commits.

 ## Notes on project structure.